Edexcel Awards in mathematics About Edexcel Awards in mathematics

 The Level 3 Awards will each receive three UCAS points.

-The Edexcel Awards in Algebra, Number & Measure, and Statistical Methods are all eligible for funding for pre-16, and 16–19 students in England.
+The Edexcel Awards in Algebra, and Number and Measure are all eligible for funding for pre-16, and 16–19 students in England.

 Only the Edexcel Level 1 Award in Number and Measure meets the 16-19 condition of funding (as a ‘stepping stone’ qualification) in England.